dark-side/sports-hub/products/sport_news_portal/web_application_features/home_page/user_stories/configuration_of_main_articles_block/README.md

 When I click the <b>Add one more article</b> button four times Then the <b>Add one more article</b> button disappears

-When I click the <b>Show on the main page</b> toggle on article form Then the <b>Show on the main page</b> toggle changes to <b>Hide on the main page</b>
+When I click the <b>Show on the main page</b> toggle on any article form Then the <b>Show on the main page</b> toggle changes to <b>Hide on the main page</b>

 When I change the category in the drop-down list